raphael-group/LAML/README.md

 # Precursors

+We ask that users use python >= 3.6 with our code.
+Please also [install CMAKE](https://cmake.org/download/) either by downloading a binary and setting the path variable, or running `brew install CMAKE` if you're on Linux/MacOS.

+## MOSEK License
 1. First, we ask users to set up a MOSEK license.
 Please refer to the MOSEK installation page [here](https://www.mosek.com/products/academic-licenses/).
 2. Add the license file to your path by adding an environment variable.
 For instance, add the following to your `.bashrc` and load [This page](https://docs.mosek.com/latest/licensing/client-setup.html) may be useful to reference.

 ```
 export MOSEKLM_LICENSE_FILE=<path_to_folder_containing_mosek_license>